 These gorgeous Matilija Poppies appear about mid-way through my run, and I always look forward to seeing them.
 The white, bright poppies stand tall and strong and remind me of a field of grains!
-I think they pair quite nicely with these earthy Buckwheat Banana Pancakes, don’t you?
+I think they pair quite nicely with these earthy gluten-free buckwheat banana pancakes, don’t you?

 What a perfect, delicious weekend breakfast or brunch!
 Serve them up with fresh strawberries and mango.
 Oh-la-la!
 I love it!